 Childhood Cancer Statistics

-- Approximately 11,060 U.S. children under age 15 are expected to be diagnosed with cancer in 2019.
-About 1,190 deaths of children under age 15 are anticipated.
+- Approximately 11,600 U.S. children under age 15 are expected to be diagnosed with cancer in 2019.
+About 1,190 deaths of children with cancer under age 15 are anticipated.

 - In Texas, more than 1,700 children under age 20 are diagnosed with cancer and almost 200 children die annually.

-- More than half of childhood cancers are leukemias (30 percent), or brain and central nervous system cancers (26 percent).
+- The most common types of cancer in children are leukemia (30 percent) or brain and central nervous system cancers (26 percent).

-- The five-year survival rate now exceeds 80 percent, which has increased significantly in the last few decades due to treatment advances.
+- The five-year survival rate for children with cancer now exceeds 80 percent, which has increased significantly in the last few decades due to cancer treatment advances.
 The survival rate for the most common childhood cancer, acute lymphoblastic leukemia, has improved dramatically to almost 92 percent.
 Several other types of childhood cancer, including pediatric kidney tumors and most forms of lymphoma, now have five-year survival rates approaching or greater than 90 percent.

 Childhood Cancer Symptoms and Signs